 What Are Solar Tubes

-Solar tubes are another great way to add more natural light to your home.
-Solar tubes operate much like the light that comes through windows, but they have the added benefit of being directed where you want them.
+Solar tubes are another great way to add more natural light to your home, they operate much like the light that comes through windows, but they have the added benefit of being directed where you want them.
 Solar tubes are installed with a series of mirrors that reflect sunlight into the tube.
 The tube has a lens at the end that focuses the light into a small area to be used for task lighting or general lighting.

 How Efficient Are Solar Tubes?